The Definitive List of Things You Never Need to Buy

 Newspaper

 Newspaper subscriptions can cost several hundred dollars a year for daily delivery.
 Once the norm and now quaint, this service has been rendered obsolete in the digital age.
 Newspaper websites post content that is free or might be read before hitting a paywall, while TV news outlets' sites are generally all free.
 Web subscriptions and ereader versions for full access cost significantly less than home delivery.
-The New York Times, for example, charges $4 a week for Web and phone access versus $10 and up for home delivery.
+The New York Times, for example, charges $4 a week for Web and phone access (for a while) versus $10 and up for home delivery.

 NutriBullet NBY-50100 Baby Complete Food-Making System, 32-Oz Blue